SUBSCRIBE TO OUR FREE NEWSLETTER

 "But we hope to clarify just where the 'extremism' lies in the current economic debate," they continued, blasting harsh spending cuts and privatization embraced by current Labour leaders.

-Meanwhile, Corbyn detailed his economic strategy in the Observer on Sunday, criticizing "an absentee government" that has produced "yawning inequality" in the UK.
+Meanwhile, on Sunday, Corbyn detailed his economic strategy in the Observer, criticizing "an absentee government" that has produced "yawning inequality" in the UK.

 "Parliament can feel like living in a time warp at the best of times," he wrote, "but this government is not just replaying 2010, but taking us back to 1979: ideologically committed to rolling back the state, attacking workers' rights and trade union protection, selling off public assets and extending the sell-off to social housing."

-Corbyn went on to highlight the importance of a national investment bank, a national education service that provides for universal free childcare and ongoing skills training, and stronger trade unions.
+Corbyn highlighted the importance of a national investment bank, a national education service that provides universal free childcare and ongoing skills training, and stronger trade unions.

 "Our opposition cannot be limited to the parliamentary chambers and TV studios of Westminster," he wrote.
-"Labour is best when it is a movement, and that movement has swelled to an enthusiastic 600,000 who will decide this leadership election.
+"Labour is best when it is a movement, which has swelled to an enthusiastic 600,000 who will decide this leadership election.
 Once that is over, we face a bigger task: to force this government to abandon its free-market dogma and become the strategic state our society needs."